Brian Fisher (baseball)

 Brian Kevin Fisher (born March 18, 1962) is a retired Major League Baseball pitcher.
-He played during seven seasons at the major league level for the New York Yankees, Pittsburgh Pirates, Houston Astros, and Seattle Mariners.
-He was drafted by the Atlanta Braves in the 2nd round of the 1980 amateur draft.
-Fisher played his first professional season with their Rookie league Gulf Coast Braves in 1980, and his last season with the San Francisco Giants' Triple-A Phoenix Firebirds in 1993.
+He played seven seasons at the major league level for the New York Yankees, Pittsburgh Pirates, Houston Astros, and Seattle Mariners.
+He was drafted by the Atlanta Braves in the second round of the 1980 amateur draft.
+Fisher played his first professional season with their Rookie league Gulf Coast Braves in 1980 and his last season with the San Francisco Giants' Triple-A Phoenix Firebirds in 1993.
 He now lives in Aurora, Colorado, with his wife and two children.

 High school career

 Fisher attended William C. Hinkley High School in Aurora, Colorado.
 He helped Hinkley win the big-school state title in 1979.

 College career

 Fisher attended Columbia College and the University of Denver.

 Professional career

 Minor leagues

 Fisher pitched for the Denver Zephyrs in the minor leagues in 1991.

 Personal life

-In 1997, Fisher's six-year-old son Kyle lost a battle with cerebral palsy.
+In 1997, Fisher's six-year-old son died of cerebral palsy.